-If a pupil receives consecutive suspensions, these are regarded as a cumulative period of absence and so if the pupil has more than five consecutive days of exclusions, then education will be arranged for the sixth school day regardless of whether this is as a result of more than one fixed term exclusion.
+If a pupil receives consecutive suspensions, these are regarded as a cumulative period of absence and so if the pupil has more than five consecutive days of suspension, then education will be arranged for the sixth school day, regardless of whether this is as a result of more than one fixed term suspension.
 If the pupil is excluded permanently then it is the responsibility of Trafford LA to provide full time education from and including the sixth day.

-When a pupil is permanently excluded a Pupil Discipline Committee will take place 15 working days after the exclusion is made.
+When a pupil is permanently excluded a Pupil Discipline Committee will take place within 15 working days of the exclusion.
 During this meeting the Headteacher will present the case for permanent exclusion and the pupil and parents/carers can make their representations.
-A panel of school Governors will chair the meeting and a LA representative will also be present.
+A panel of school Governors will chair the meeting and a Local Authority representative will also be present.
 The Governors can choose to uphold the exclusion or to overturn the decision.